TakanariShimbo/open-super-whisper-v2/tests/README.md

 ## Overview

-Each test file corresponds to a specific component in the `new_core` directory and provides a way to test the functionality from the command line.
+Each test file corresponds to a specific component in the `core` directory and provides a way to test the functionality from the command line.
 The tests are written in Python and can be run directly.

 ## Requirements